 Therapy, Psychology & Confidentiality

-Our Psychologists' involvement starts with a comprehensive psychological assessment of clients’ needs and expectations, which usually takes between 3 to 5 sessions to complete.
-Following the initial stage of assessment, a case formulation and treatment plan is shared and agreed with the client.
-Number of sessions required to complete treatment is discussed at this stage and agreed between client and therapist.
+Following your initial assessment, we will match you with the right therapy programme for your needs.
+Number of sessions required to complete treatment is discussed at this stage and agreed directly with your matched therapist.
 The psychological intervention that follows, usually between 8 to 25 sessions, is closely monitored and reviewed to ensure best results.

 People have many different reasons to consult a mental health professional.
 Anyone can seek help for a mental health problem, without barriers of age, gender, culture, ethnicity, sexual orientation, social class and religion.
 Mental health is more than the absence of mental disorders.
 Mental health is an integral part of health; indeed, there is no health without mental health.